plotfi/llvm-pi/README.md

 rsync -av llvm-test-suite-build  /mnt/share rsync -av llvm-test-suite-build-prime  /mnt/share
 ```
-* Now the test suite builds are in the `share` directory on your host systems home directory (ie probably ``/home/username/share` or `/Users/username/share` or `c:/Users/username/share`.
+* Now the test suite builds are in the `share` directory on your host system.
+You can analyze them or run them on a Raspberry Pi 4 or other AArch64 Linux device for perf deltas.

 # Step 6 (You're done)